Chloe Bibby: Europe

 For the 2023–24 season, Bibby joined AZS AJP Gorzów Wielkopolski of the Polish Basket Liga Kobiet.
 In her only season at the club, she became the league's Most Valuable Player, averaging 20.9 points and 5.9 rebounds domestically, and 22 points, 7.7 rebounds, and 2.2 steals in EuroCup Women.

 In June 2024, Bibby signed with Uni Girona CB of the Liga Femenina de Baloncesto for the 2024–25 season.
 Girona won the regular season, and Bibby was named the league’s MVP, averaging 18.4 points, 4.9 rebounds, and 2.2 assists per game.
 Since Girona's regular season title secured direct qualification to the 2025–26 EuroLeague Women, Bibby was allowed to leave the team before the playoffs to join a WNBA training camp.
 Bibby re-signed with Girona for the 2025–26 season.
 She missed the start of the season due to a knee injury sustained during the 2025 WNBA season.

 National team

 Bibby made her international debut, representing Australia at the 2014 FIBA Under-17 World Championship in the Czech Republic.
 Australia finished in fifth place.
 With the Gems, Bibby won Gold at the 2016 FIBA Oceania Under-18 Championship, qualifying for the 2017 World Championship in Italy.

 In May 2025, Bibby was named in the Opals squad for the 2025 FIBA Women's Asia Cup in China.

+In July 2026, Bibby was named in the final Opals squad for the 2026 FIBA Women's Basketball World Cup.